|Table of Contents|

 If you wish to become an active participant in the markets, having rudimentary knowledge is of critical importance.

 Elearnmarkets today will tell you how the Indian Capital Market works.
 We will discuss the functions of the stock market and who are the intermediaries.
 Then we will move on to the structure of the capital markets in India and finally recognize the role of the Securities Exchange Board of India (SEBI) in our stock market scenario.

 While from a broader perspective, Capital Markets is viewed as a market of financial assets with long or infinite maturity, it actually plays a very important role in mobilizing resources and allocating them to productive channels.
 So it can be said that the process of economic growth of a country is facilitated by the Capital Markets.
 The important functions and significance of the markets have been discussed below: –

-Learn the basics of trading with Stock Market Made Easy Course by Market Experts
+Learn the basics of Stock Markets from Stock Markets Made Easy Course

 Types of Capital Market: